lambdabaa/mathleap/CONTRIBUTING.md

 ### Compiling MathLeap

-`npm run publish` compiles your source changes.
+`npm run prepublish` compiles your source changes.
 This happens automatically after installing npm dependencies also.
 Since `npm prepublish` is a dependency of `npm install`.